Italy is one of the most gluten-free friendly places to travel. Find out more about traveling to Florence, Italy gluten-free!

 Tips for ensuring a food-safe flight:

-I wrote a post for Gluten-Free & More Magazine that covers airlines that offer gluten-free meals and top tips for eating safe on a gluten-free diet.
-Here are a couple of things that I shared.
+I wrote a post that covers airlines that offer gluten-free meals.
+Here are some of my top tips for eating safe on a gluten-free diet while flying.

 - Fly with airlines that offer allergy friendly/gluten-free meals.